nkravi/animato/README.md

 >In this project we have developed an application to convert photos to video.
 >we have used flask framework to create our webserver. ec2 instances to launch web-server
->and worker. size of SQS queue to scale up and fown the workers. dynamoDB to avoid duplicate
+>and worker. size of SQS queue to scale up and down the workers. dynamoDB to avoid duplicate
 >message from sqs.
 S3 to store photos

 ###Architecture diagram